Gay Bhutan Travel:The Ultimate Grand Tour

-After breakfast you will drive 12km north of Thimphu to visit visit the Tango and Cheri monasteries.
+After breakfast you will drive 12km north of Thimphu to visit the Tango and Cheri monasteries.
 It will take about 45 minutes to hike to the monastery.
 Tango Monastery is a Buddhist college and it's the residence of the Desi Tenzin Rabgye, a young boy who is the reincarnation of the sixteenth-century monk who built Tango.
 Afterward, if you wish, you can wander through Jigme Dorji Wangchuk National Park.
 Return to Thimpu in the afternoon.

 Depart Thimpu this morning on a three-hour drive to Wangduephodrang.
 We take a tea break along the way at Dochu La (3,100 meters), where on a clear day you can enjoy spectacular views of the Himalayas.
 This is a strategic pass that connects the eastern and western halves of the country.
 The remarkable natural beauty and many prayer flags makes this seem a very serene place.

-This valley is the home of the black-necked crane, which migrates in winter from Ladakh.
+Continue this morning to Phobjikha Valley, which takes you through a dense forest, where you may stop to see families of primates.
+Your first stop will be Gantey Gompa, a monastery with a golden roof.
+This valley is the home of the black-necked crane, which migrates annually for the winter from Ladakh.
 The cranes use the golden roof as a beacon.
 Locals say the birds circle the temple three times before they land in the valley.
-Residents here use solar power since they are concerned that power lines might harm the cranes.
+You will pay a visit to local "Black Necked Crane Center" to learn more about them.

-Overnight in Phobjikha.
+Overnight in the Phobjikha valley.